Lightstreamer/Lightstreamer-example-StockList-client-dotnet/README.md

 ```

 The `DotNetClientDemo_N2` executable can also be run by double-clicking it; in its default configuration, the client will try to connect to Lightstreamer server at http://localhost:80.
-In this case, the [QUOTE_ADAPTER](https://github.com/Weswit/Lightstreamer-example-Stocklist-adapter-java) and [LiteralBasedProvider](https://github.com/Weswit/Lightstreamer-example-ReusableMetadata-adapter-java) have to be deployed in your local Lightstreamer server instance.
-The factory configuration of Lightstreamer server already provides this adapter deployed.<br>
+In this case, the [QUOTE_ADAPTER](https://github.com/Weswit/Lightstreamer-example-Stocklist-adapter-java) has to be deployed in your local Lightstreamer server instance;
+the [LiteralBasedProvider](https://github.com/Weswit/Lightstreamer-example-ReusableMetadata-adapter-java) is also needed, but it is already provided by Lightstreamer server.<br>

 ## See Also